-Alternatively, you can use PowerPoint to make your slides and talk over it or add music, then convert it into a video.
-That way if you’re shy, you don’t have to appear in person.
+Alternatively, you can use PowerPoint to make your slides, talk over them, add music, and convert it into a video.
+That way, if you’re shy, you don’t have to appear in person.

 - How to Write a Blog Post From Start to Finish – Neil Patel

 - How to Make 100 Pieces of Content in a Day – Gary Vee